 Import Contacts Into Salesforce

 At times, you may find that you need to connect one or more of your organization's on-premises systems with a SaaS such as Salesforce.
-Ideally, these independent systems would talk to each other and share data to enable automation of end-to-end business processes.
+Ideally, these independent systems talk to each other and share data to enable automation of end-to-end business processes.
 Use Mule applications to facilitate communication between your on-prem system(s) and Salesforce.
-(Though this use case does not extend as far, you can also use Mule to facilitate communication between SaaS providers).

-Though a simple example, this application nonetheless employs complex functionality to demonstrate a basic use case.
-The application accepts CSV files which contain contact information – name, phone number, email – and uploads them into a Salesforce account, automatically inserting the correct data into each Salesforce field.
+This application employs complex functionality to demonstrate a basic use case.
+The application accepts CSV files which contain contact information and uploads it into a Salesforce account, automatically inserting the correct data into each Salesforce field.

 Set Up and Run the Example

-- Create the example application in Anypoint Studio.
+- Open the Example project in Anypoint Studio from Anypoint Exchange.
 Do not run the application.

 - Log in to your Salesforce account.
 From your account menu (your account is labeled with your name), select Setup.

 - In the left navigation bar, under the Personal Setup heading, click to expand the My Personal Information folder.